AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

     ?>

 Explain precisely how the loop header `while($row = mysql_fetch_assoc($result))`
 allows us to iterate over each result from the query.
+How can the return value of `mysql_fetch_assoc` stop the loop if it's being assigned to `$row`?

 Answer: